-- 1. Administrative Data: For the main tax outcomes, we use the universe of payments in the government's tax database.
+1. Administrative Data: For the main tax outcomes, we use the universe of payments in the government's tax database.
 This database was managed by a company, KS InfoSystems, which integrated raw data from tax collectors' receipt printers with bank data.
-We link the official tax record for the 38,028 properties in our sample to survey data using the unique taxpayer IDs assigned during property registration.23 - 2.
-Baseline Survey: Baseline survey enumeration occurred before the tax campaign, between July and December 2017.
-Enumerators randomly sampled compounds following skip patterns while walking down each avenue in a neighborhood; for example, visiting every X th property in the neighborhood, where X was determined by the estimated number of properties and a target of 12 per neighborhood.
-We primarily use this survey, conducted with 3358 respondents, to examine balance and study heterogeneity in treatment effects.24 - 3.
-Midline Survey: Enumerators conducted a midline survey in all compounds on average 4-6 weeks after tax collection ended in a given neighborhood.
-The midline survey measured characteristics of the property and property owner that we use to study heterogeneous treatment effects-as well as secondary outcomes, such as payment of bribes and other taxes.
-Enumerators sought to conduct this survey with the
+We link the official tax record for the 38,028 properties in our sample to survey data using the unique taxpayer IDs assigned during property registration.22

+2. Baseline Survey: Baseline survey enumeration occurred between July and December 2017, before the tax campaign.
+Enumerators randomly sampled compounds following skip patterns while walking down each avenue in a neighborhood: e.g., visit every X^{th} property in the neighborhood, where X was determined by the estimated number of properties and a target of 12 per neighborhood.
+We primarily use this survey, conducted with 3,358

-21There are 364 neighborhoods in total.
+20There are 364 neighborhoods in total.
 Our analysis excludes 8 neighborhoods that were part of a logistics pilot and 5 neighborhoods randomly selected to have no door-to-door tax collection (the pure control in Balan et al. (2022)).
 We show robustness to including these neighborhoods in Table A4.

-22Letters also contained randomized messages as described in Section 7.1.
+21Letters also contained randomized messages as described in Section 7.1.

-23There are 46,290 registered properties in all of Kananga.
-For the analysis, we exclude the 1132 properties located in the neighborhoods where the logistics pilot took place and the 797 properties in the neighborhoods where no door-to-door tax collection took place (the pure control group of Balan et al. (2022)).
-We also exclude the 6333 (14%) exempt properties in the remaining neighborhoods.
+22There are 46,290 registered properties in all of Kananga.
+For the analysis, we exclude the 1,132 properties located in the neighborhoods where the logistics pilot took place and the 797 properties in the neighborhoods where no door-to-door tax collection took place (the pure control group of Balan et al. (2022)).
+We also exclude the 6,333 (14%) exempt properties in the remaining neighborhoods.
 Our final sample size is therefore 38,028 properties.
 We show robustness of our results to including these excluded neighborhoods and exempt properties in Table A4.